aimpoint/aimpoint.github.io/_posts/2016-1-1-law-enforcement.markdown

 title: Law Enforcement and Security Personnel ONLY Training
 description: |
 ---
 Must show proof of association with law enforcement.

-[Cost] Call for pricing
+[Cost] Call for pricing & class schedule